Job Interview Answer: What Is Your Teaching Philosophy?

 - All students are individual and everyone learns in their own unique way.

 After giving your initial statement, you can elaborate on what your philosophy means in practical terms.
-For example:

 - All students are individual and everyone learns in their own unique way.
 I use multiple methods of teaching (linguistic, visual, auditory, kinesthetic) to reach students, so that no one is left behind.